yubing744/sui/examples/coupons/README.md

 Sui Coupons take advantage of the aforementioned facts to reasonably solve most of the on-boarding issues, focusing on users who never used a blockchain wallet in the past.
-It works great in scenarios where in the traditional Web2.0 world assets would be attached to email body anyway, such as discount coupons, subscription passwords and tickets.
+It works great in scenarios where in the traditional Web2.0 world assets would be attached in clear to email body anyway, such as discount coupons, subscription passwords and tickets.
 Sui Coupons enable non-technical users to experience Web3.0 features, get familiar with NFTs, understanding the concept on-chain asset ownership and socially share their NFTs even before they engage with wallet functionality.

+In fact, one cannot socially share their personal coupon or ticket in the old Web2.0 world, unless they do photoshop to wipe out the coupon/ticket-code.
+By converting the traditional coupons (or tickets) to owned NFTs, we do NOT need per coupon secrets anymore, because ability to use is now linked to NFT ownership.
+Thus, Sui Coupons can also be considered a new product/service, not just a Web3.0 transition mechanism.

 In Layman's terms the protocol is very simple and works as follows (per user):
 * A merchant issues a coupon in the form of NFT Vs the conventional way of sharing coupon codes.